-Our environmental activities through CO・OP Brand Products
+Our environmental activities through CO·OP Brand Products

-We approach environmental issues through CO・OP Brand Products from various perspectives such as the global warming, waste problems, and resource problems.
+We approach environmental issues through CO·OP Brand Products from various perspectives such as the global warming, waste problems, and resource problems.

-To conserve marine resources.
+To conserve marine resources

 The State of World Fisheries and Aquaculture

-We aggressively develop and distribute MSC or ASC certified products.
-Purchasing goods with these labels will lead to sustainable and well-managed marine resources.
-JCCU aims to raise the sales of the MSC certified products and ASC certified products to more than 20% in the CO・OP Brand fishery products to more than 20% by early 2025 and to more than 30% by 2030.
+We actively develop and distribute MSC, ASC, or BAP certified products.
+Purchasing goods with these labels will lead to the use of sustainable and well-managed marine resources.
+JCCU aims to raise the sales of ecolabeled seafood products such as MSC and ASC certified products in the CO·OP Brand fishery products to more than 20% by early 2025 and to more than 30% by 2030.
 Also, on July 25, 2018, JCCU joined the GSSI Global Partnership as a Funding Partner, becoming the first cooperative to join.

-CO・OP Brand Products certified
+CO·OP Brand Products certified

-CO・OP Cod Roe
+CO·OP Seasoned Cod Roe

-CO・OP Fish Sausage
+CO·OP Fish Sausage

 What is MSC?

-CO・OP Brand Products certified
+CO·OP Brand Products certified

 What is Rainforest Alliance?